chukalicious/node-auth1-guided/README.md

 - use sessions to protect access to resources.
 - use a database to store sessions.

-## Introduce Module Challenge
+## 0730 - Introduce Module Challenge : 5 min

-## Introduce Authentication and Authorization
+## - 0735 - Introduce Authentication and Authorization : 5 min

 Open TK and provide an introduction to `Authentication` and `Authorization` and highlight the difference.